Choosing a Course

 Spacecraft are designed by aerospace engineers, electronics engineers, computer scientists, chemists, technicians, and many more, but the space industry wouldn’t function without writers, artists, lawyers, accountants, doctors and many others.

 Most people working in the space industry didn’t know that’s where they would end up, and they’ve come at it from every possible route.
 If you're having trouble deciding, the best thing to do is look at the degree requirements for jobs you are interested in.
+Again, our Job Vacancies section is a great place to start.

 A Year in Industry

 Sometimes called a sandwich year, or industrial placement, a year in industry gives you the chance to gain real work experience before you graduate.
+Lots of universities offer this as part of their undergraduate degrees but check before you apply!
+A large number of companies in the space industry offer year placements for undergraduate students, helping you to decide which career path is right for you.